0n0w1c/Foundations/readme.md

 A runtime setting for each tile, allows you to limit the selections to a limited "palatte", for quick selection.
 Dectorio users should visit the runtime settings (map tab), most of the Dectorio tiles are not selected by default.
-Settings for the various supported mods, are only visible when the supported mod is active.
+Settings for the various supported mods are only visible when the supported mod is active.

 A runtime setting to select if the foundation tiles are to be mined, when an entity is mined.
 There are also runtime settings to exclude small/medium electric poles, inserters, and belts, splitters, and loaders.